MinkSieders/pyCellGel/README.md

 `python pyCellGel model_growth`

-The growth modeller command simulates the growth of microbial CFUs within a cell-laden hydrogel, accounting for their random dispersion.
-It assumes either that the gel restricts microbial mobility or that microbes aggregate into spherical microcolonies over time.
-This tool is essential for studying how bacterial colonies expand in a controlled hydrogel environment and helps predict microbial behavior under various conditions.
+The growth modeller command simulates the growth of microbial CFUs within a cell-laden hydrogel.
+It assumes either that the gel restricts microbial mobility or that microbes aggregate into spherical microcolonies from initial randomly dispersed CFU starting positions.

 ### Arguments: